btmorr/leifdb/CONTRIBUTING.md

 Thanks for taking an interest in contributing to LeifDB!
 This guide is meant to make it easy to get involved.

+## What to work on

+Contributions of all kinds are welcome.
+That might mean adding a bug report or feature request, getting involved in a discussion, or contributing code.
+If you don't know where to start, take a look at the [Issues](https://github.com/btmorr/leifdb/issues), which are also organized into [Milestones](https://github.com/btmorr/leifdb/milestones) representing discrete features that are larger than a single ticket.
+You're also welcome to submit ideas other than what's already there.
+If you have a question, go ahead and file an issue.

 ## Opening an issue

 Feature requests and bug reports can both be submitted by opening [an Issue in this repo](https://github.com/btmorr/leifdb/issues).
-One of the [maintainers](#maintainers)

 ## Opening pull requests